snr-roko/wireframing/README.md

 - **Facilitate communication** between team members and stakeholders
 - **Save time and resources** by resolving structural problems before high-fidelity design begins

+## Key Elements of a Wireframe

+Wireframes consist of several fundamental elements that work together to define the structure and functionality of a digital product.
+Understanding these components helps create more effective wireframes that communicate design intent clearly.

+### Layout Structure
+The layout defines how the screen is organized and establishes visual hierarchy through the arrangement of elements.

+**Examples:**
+- Grid systems that organize content into columns
+- Header, footer, and sidebar placements
+- Content sections and their relative proportions
+- Responsive breakpoints showing how layout adapts to different screen sizes

+### Navigation
+Navigation elements show how users move through the product and access different sections or features.

+**Examples:**
+- Primary navigation menus (top navigation bars, hamburger menus)
+- Secondary navigation systems (tabs, sidebar menus)
+- Breadcrumb trails showing user location within the site hierarchy
+- Call-to-action buttons directing users to the next step in a process

+### Content Placement
+Content placement shows where different types of information will appear without focusing on the specific content itself.

+**Examples:**
+- Text block placeholders showing article length and structure
+- Image and media placeholder boxes with appropriate aspect ratios
+- Form field layouts and groupings
+- Card arrangements for displaying multiple similar items

+### Functionality
+Functional elements demonstrate interactive features and how the product responds to user actions.

+**Examples:**
+- Button states (default, hover, active, disabled)
+- Dropdown menus and selection controls
+- Modal windows and dialog boxes
+- Form validation indicators
+- Interactive components like sliders, toggles, and accordions

+Each of these elements serves a specific purpose in communicating design intent.
+For example, clear navigation elements help developers understand the application's overall architecture, while functional elements provide insight into the interactive behaviors that need to be implemented.
+Together, these components create a comprehensive blueprint that guides both design refinement and technical implementation.

 ## When to Use Wireframes

 Wireframes are most valuable during the early stages of the design process, after you've defined your project requirements but before moving into detailed visual design.
 They bridge the gap between conceptual ideas and concrete designs.